SindhuraSriram/gemini-copilot-agents/README.md

 ## Usage

 - Navigate to [http://localhost:3000](http://localhost:3000)
-- Make sure the FastAPI backend is running.
+- Ensure the FastAPI backend is running.
 - Use the **Post Generator** to create LinkedIn/Twitter posts.
 - Use the **Stack Analyzer** to inspect a website’s tech stack.